Caroline Baerten

 Jessica Rosval

-Jessica Rosval is a Canadian chef based in Modena, where she leads Massimo Bottura’s Casa Maria Luigia and Al Gatto Verde.
-She is also the co-founder of Roots Modena and the Association for the Integration of Women, offering culinary training to migrant women.
+A chef based in Modena, leading Massimo Bottura’s Casa Maria Luigia and Al Gatto Verde.
+Co-founder of Roots Modena and the Association for the Integration of Women, offering culinary training to migrant women.

 By using this website, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.